European and Middle Eastern Languages

 Admissions Tests:

-- Applicants are required to take the Modern Languages Admissions Test (MLAT).
+Applicants are required to take the Modern Languages Admissions Test (MLAT).

-- Test Date: 24 October 2024.
+• Test Date: 24 October 2024

-- The MLAT is designed to test linguistic aptitude and analytical skills, even for applicants who may not yet have studied the relevant language formally.
+The MLAT is designed to assess linguistic aptitude and analytical skills, even for applicants who may not have formally studied the relevant language.
+Comprehensive guidance on registration, test arrangements, and preparation is provided on the MLAT information page.

 Written Work:

-- For 2026 entry onwards, applicants are no longer required to submit written work as part of their application for this course.
+From 2026 entry onwards, applicants are no longer required to submit written work as part of their application.
+Previously, written work was requested for the European language component, but this requirement has now been removed.

 Careers

-Graduates of Oxford’s (EMEL) programme leave with advanced language skills and a broad range of transferable abilities highly valued across professional fields.
-Key skills developed include communication in multiple languages, critical thinking, empathy for diverse cultures, text and context interpretation, rigorous analysis, and the ability to construct persuasive arguments.
-These competencies make EMEL alumni competitive in careers such as law, finance, international commerce, management consultancy, accountancy, media and journalism, advertising and marketing, the Diplomatic Service, and arts and culture sectors.
-Notable alumni include Foreign Office diplomats, United Nations translators, and international journalists, demonstrating the programme’s capacity to prepare students for diverse and high-profile roles worldwide.
-The EMEL degree uniquely combines linguistic mastery with analytical and cultural expertise, enabling graduates to thrive in both traditional and emerging career paths.
+These skills make EMEL alumni highly competitive in careers such as law, finance, international commerce, management consultancy, accountancy, media and journalism, advertising and marketing, the Diplomatic Service, and arts and culture sectors.
+Notable alumni include Foreign Office diplomats, United Nations translators, and international journalists, reflecting the programme’s capacity to prepare students for diverse and high-profile roles worldwide.

 Fees and Living Costs